-The Professional Masters – Mining Engineering and Management (PM-MEM) is a new degree program focused on the practical application of technical, financial, management, and other linked disciplines that make up the mining industry today.
-It was developed on the premise that in addition to technical capacity, future mining industry leaders will need to:
+The Professional Masters in Mining Industry Management (MP-MIM) is a graduate degree program focused on the practical application of technical, financial, management, and other linked disciplines that make up the mining industry today.
+It was developed on the premise that, in addition to technical capacity, future mining industry leaders will need to:

 - Incorporate best practices and invest in new mining technologies that will bring the highest benefits.

 - Communicate, work, and lead teams to solve complex problems requiring many domains of expertise.

 - Build effective reciprocal relationships with local communities.

 - Integrate social, environmental, health, safety, security, and life-of-mine considerations into sustainable decisions for the mining industry.